+Aspect Detail

+&lt;sup>1 Duration between Facility Scale surveys may not exceed 150% of the intended periodicity.
+See Subsidiary Document 3: Monitoring Technology Deployment, Section 3.2 for more details.

+Facility Description

-Aspect Detail Facility Description Producers must document all Production Equipment, Production Platform(s), and Auxiliary Product Handling Sites that make up a Facility, including Production Equipment added as a result of development activity, or removed due to abandonment, shut-in, divestiture, or any other changes made during the Certification Period.
-Production Throughput Producers must document the natural gas and hydrocarbon liquids throughput used in calculating Methane Intensity including the source of data.
-Equipment Counts For use in emissions calculations, producers must document the total Equipment count associated with each Emission Source for all Equipment included within a Facility, and the method used to determine this count.
-Activity data For use in emissions calculations, producers must document the activity data associated with each Emission Source (e.g. operating time, vessel or well volume criteria, estimated leaking time for leaker emission sources).
+Producers must document all Production Equipment, Production Platform(s), and Auxiliary Product Handling Sites that make up a Facility, including Production Equipment added as a result of development activity, or removed due to abandonment, shut-in, divestiture, or any other changes made during the Certification Period.

+Methane Intensity Calculation Inputs

+Producers must document the oil and natural gas throughput used in calculating Methane Intensity including the source of data for throughput.

+If necessary for purposes of calculating product-specific methane intensities, the factor used for energy content of natural gas (and the basis for this value) and the factor used for energy content of liquids (and the basis for this value) must be disclosed.

+Equipment Counts

+For use in emissions calculations, producers must document the total Equipment count associated with each emission source for all Equipment included within a Facility, and the method used to determine this count.

+Activity data

+For use in emissions calculations, producers must document the activity data associated with each emission source (e.g. operating time, vessel or well volume criteria, estimated leaking time for leaker emission sources).
 Producers must also document their observations of leaking components using LDAR (see Subsidiary Document 3: Monitoring Technology Deployment, Section 5.1 for more detail).

+Calculation Methods

-Calculation method For each Emission Source the calculation methodology used must be documented and include the equipment counts, activity data, emission factors and any engineering calculation or measurement used in calculations.
+For each emission source the calculation methodology used must be documented and include the equipment counts, activity data, emission factors and any engineering calculation or measurement used in calculations.
 Producers must document the method, assumptions used along with its rationale, and its application to the calculation.